skip to main content

 3 Key Ways Small Businesses Can Mitigate Cyber Attacks

-Over the past few years, several factors have exposed vulnerabilities and gaps in security for small and medium-sized businesses (SMBs).
-From high-impact security breaches such as SolarWinds, to the increase in remote work, to the current Russia-Ukraine war – businesses across the globe have their guard up and are investing their time and money into improving their cybersecurity posture.
+Several factors have highlighted vulnerabilities in security for small and medium-sized businesses (SMBs).
+From high-profile security breaches to the rise of remote work and global geopolitical tensions, businesses worldwide are investing in improving their cybersecurity posture.

 Multifactor authentication: